hashi-strawb/multi-workspace-policy-as-code/README.md

 ## Disclaimers

+This is meant as a proof-of-concept of the idea, and not a fully functional policy.

+Notabaly, the policy DOES NOT check any resources in your Terraform Plan.
+It is only testable with params.

+Getting CIDR ranges for planned VPCs is considered trivial and left as an exercise for the reader.

+A complete and useful version of this policy would also want to compare CIDR ranges within a single workspace.
+It should probably do that part first, and fail fast, before ever making any API requests.

-Pay close attention to how long these policy tests took to run: 7.2 seconds (or 3.6 per policy check).
+Also, pay close attention to how long these policy tests took to run: 7.2 seconds (or 3.6 per policy check).
 While testing, I had a TFC Org with 18 workspaces, of which 4 are currently managing resources, of which 1 has a VPC.
 So you can imagine that this policy would probably take an unreasonable amount of time to run.